headwindtrend/greenChocolate/README.md

 # greenChocolate
 Drag a youtube thumbnail/link and drop it into the greenChocolate playground which is a temporary "playlist" of your choices.

-if you got tens or even hundreds of videos flood into your youtube subscription feed everyday, you probably want to prioritize them a bit so that your limited free time can be spent on those favorites of higher priority (important, longing for, eyecatching, interesting, and whatever else it might be.) greenChocolate is the playground to hold the choices you picked from your subscription feed (or whereever it may be, as far as the thumbnail/link you are about to drag&drop is a youtube video.)
+if you got tens or even hundreds of videos flood into your youtube subscription feed everyday, you probably want to prioritize them a bit so that your limited free time can be spent on those favorites of higher priority (important, longing for, eye-catching, interesting, and whatever else it might be.) greenChocolate is the playground to hold the choices you picked from your subscription feed (or wherever it may be, as far as the thumbnail/link you are about to drag&drop is a youtube video.)

 greenChocolate's advantages over an ordinary youtube playlist are:
 1. the videos will not start playing automatically one by one (yes, this is indeed an advantage sometimes, if not most of the time);
 2. since the videos will not be played one by one automatically, the order doesn't really matter. scroll through the list and just play them in whatever order you like, hence less burden in the picking process nor need to reorder them on the playlist before you can start playing;
-3. as soon as you drop the payload, the video is loaded in an embeded form (and it is much faster than loading the whole youtube video page);
+3. as soon as you drop the payload, the video is loaded in an embedded form (and it is much faster than loading the whole youtube video page);
-4. by the time you finished your picking, all the choosen videos are ready to play, no wasting time in page-loading of each and every video;
+4. by the time you finished your picking, all the chosen videos are ready to play, no wasting time in page-loading of each and every video;
 5. every video is maximized which utilizes full size of your window.

-i've tested it in win10 msedge and android google chrome, both worked fine. (my galaxy device does let me drag&drop accross windows, that's the prerequisite, unfortunately, for android browsers to use greenChocolate.)
+i've tested it in win10 msedge and android google chrome, both worked fine. (my galaxy device does let me drag&drop across windows, that's the prerequisite, unfortunately, for android browsers to use greenChocolate.)

 change log:
 * 2023 Sep 16&nbsp;&nbsp;&nbsp;&nbsp;added two behaviors: (1) after a drag event has caused the appearance of the green board, the script will see if at least a part of the green board is visible in the viewport. and in case of "none of it is visible", the viewport will be scrolled to the top (to show the green board) automatically. and (2) after a video is inserted due to a drop event, the viewport will be scrolled to the top (to show the newly added video) automatically.